 Elements of the Regional Parks and Trails System are categorized into four major types: regional parks, park reserves, regional trails, and special features.
-As part of the Imagine 2050 process, three additional sub-classifications are being considered for the special features classification:
+As part of the Imagine 2050 process, three additional subclassifications are being considered for the special features classification:

-- Cultural Landscape sub-classification
+- Cultural Landscape subclassification

-- Historical Landscape sub-classification
+- Historical Landscape subclassification

-- Open Space/Natural Systems sub-classification
+- Open Space/Natural Systems subclassification

-The Historical Landscape and Open Space/Natural Systems sub-classifications need further discussion before moving them into active use and implementation.
+The Historical Landscape and Open Space/Natural Systems subclassifications need further discussion before moving them into active use and implementation.
 See Section Nine, Workplan.
-Only the Cultural Landscape sub-classification is proposed for inclusion in the system plan at this time.
+Only the Cultural Landscape subclassification is currently proposed for inclusion in the system plan.

-Regional Parks
+Regional parks

-Regional parks, typically 200-500+ acres in size, are areas of natural or decorative (e.g., perennial and annual plants) quality for nature-based outdoor recreation such as picnicking, boating, fishing, swimming, camping, and trail use.
+Regional parks, typically 200-500+ acres in size, are areas of natural or decorative (for example, perennial and annual plants) quality for nature-based outdoor recreation such as picnicking, boating, fishing, swimming, camping, and trail use.
 Access to water bodies suitable for recreation - such as swimming, boating, and fishing - is particularly important.
 Most regional parks are adjacent to lakes, rivers, or streams.